abdul4rehman215/Red-Hat-Certified-System-Administrator-RHCSA/lab03-using-grep-and-regular-expressions/README.md

-# 🔎 Lab 03 – Using grep and Regular Expressions (RHCSA Series)
+# 🔎 Lab 03 – Using grep and Regular Expressions

 # 🎯 Objectives